Psychiatric-Imaging-Group/Human-SV2A-PET-studies/README.md

 ## About this repository:

-This repository contains supplementary information for a manuscript _"Synaptic changes in psychiatric and neurological disorders: state-of-the art of in vivo imaging"_ (currently under review).
+This repository contains supplementary information for the review _"[Synaptic changes in psychiatric and neurological disorders: state-of-the art of in vivo imaging](https://www.nature.com/articles/s41386-024-01943-x)"_.
 Due to the volume of data extracted, only statistically significant findings were included in the tables within the manuscript.
 Full data is available to access in this repository.

 ## Tables summarising the results from human in-vivo SV2A PET studies: